Get in touch

 Lime products are more vapour permeable than conventional materials.
 They allow the movement of water vapour to air.
 Lime mortar acts as a wick, drawing moisture out of brickwork, stonework and blockwork, reducing the drying time after rain and reducing the risk of spalling.
 Lime renders will allow any moisture that enters the substrate through building defects to escape through the render, instead of trapping the moisture behind the render, causing delamination of the render.

 Brick and block production creates huge amounts of carbon dioxide.
 Buildings that use lime mortars can, at the end of their useful life be taken apart and the constituent materials can be used again, reducing the amount of brick and block production needed.
-Lime mortars, renders and plasters can be crushed to make aggregate for new mortars, renders and plasters.
+Lime mortars, renders and plasters can be crushed to make aggregate for new mortars, renders and plaster, as well as burnt to supply fresh lime for building.
+Eco-friendly and carbon footprint reducing.

 Call us on 01242 525444 or email us at info@traditionallime.co.uk